kentj/Our-Lab-in-a-Box/README.md

 `curl -LO  https://raw.githubusercontent.com/kentj/Our-Lab-in-a-Box/main/scripts/lab_config.ini`

 Make sure you check each entry in `lab_config.ini` to make sure it is sensible for your lab.

+To build a PDF of the documentation, assuming you have docker installed, you can run:

+`docker run -it -v <your directory where you've downloaded the *.adoc and image files>:/documents/ asciidoctor/docker-asciidoctor`

+This will give you a command prompt inside the docker container running the ascii-doctor software.
+Type:

+`asciidoctor-pdf <name of file.adoc>`

+and a file `<name of file.pdf>` will be generated.